 A lot of people refinance just to lower their monthly rates.
 And although this takes some pressure off of your monthly spending, it won’t help you save money, not in the long run.
 You’re just making smaller payments, over a longer period of time.
 And there’s also interest you need to think about.

 Entering retirement with a mortgage doesn’t have to worry you.
-A lot of people are in this exact situation.
-If you are responsible, smart and if you follow our tips, you can get rid of that mortgage in no time and afterwards enjoy the peaceful and quiet retirement that you deserve.
+Rest assured, many people are in this exact situation.
+If you are responsible, smart and if you follow our tips, you can get rid of that mortgage in no time and you can then enjoy the peaceful and quiet retirement that you deserve.